fmaguire/mag_sim_paper/manuscript.md

 For each MAG set, we counted the total number of AMR/VF genes recovered in each metagenomic assembly and each MAG and compared this to the number predicted in their assigned reference chromosome and plasmids.
 We then assessed the ability for MAGs to correctly bin AMR/VF genes of chromosomal, plasmid, and GI origin by mapping the location of the reference replicon’s predicted genes to the location of the same genes in the MAGs.

-#### Protein subcellular localization predictions
+#### Protein subcellular localisation predictions

-We then sought to assess what the impact of a protein's predicted subcellular localization was on its recovery and binning in MAGs.
+We then sought to assess what the impact of a protein's predicted subcellular localisation was on its recovery and binning in MAGs.
 The MAG bins from megahit-DAS Tool assembler-binner combination were selected (as generally best performing) and ORFs predicted using prodigal [@doi:10.1186/1471-2105-11-119] as above.
 Subcellular localisation of these proteins were then predicted using PSORTb v3.0 with default parameters and the appropriate Gram setting for that bin's assigned taxa [@doi:10.1093/bioinformatics/btq249].